eI1on/pz-building-menu/DEVELOPMENT.md

 | --- | --- | --- |
 | ``object`` | ISBuildingObject | The instance of the ``ISBuildingObject`` object. |

-## OnBeforeSetDragObject
+## OnBeforeSetDragBuildObject

-(Client) OnBeforeSetDragObject: This event is triggered right before setting the drag object for the player cursor in the ``BuildingMenu.buildObject`` function.
+(Client) OnBeforeSetDragBuildObject: This event is triggered right before setting the drag object for the player cursor in the ``BuildingMenu.buildObject`` function.
 It allows to manipulate or utilize the build object and player number before the object is set as the drag object.

 **Parameters**